 The table below shows you how crickets compare to wax worms in nutritional value for your bearded dragon.

-We’ve written in more detail on the various feeder insects bearded dragon owners should use in their pet’s diet in another post.
+In another post, we’ve written in more detail on the various feeder insects that bearded dragon owners should use in their pet’s diet.

 Read about the best insects for bearded dragons for more information on this subject.

 The vegetables, fruits, and salad a bearded dragon consumes will provide the vitamins and minerals needed for long-term health.

 Vegetables and Greens

 - Bok choy